alessandro-bertero/catcheR/README.md

     catcheR_barcodes(group=c("docker","sudo"),folder, fastq.read1, fastq.read2, expression.matrix, reference = "GGCGCGTTCATCTGGGGGAGCCG", UCI.length = 6, threads = 2, percentage = 15, mode = "bimodal")

 Wrapper function arguments:

   - group: a character string.
 Two options: sudo or docker, depending to which group the user belongs.
-For docker running
-  - folder: a character string indicating the path of the working folder containing the input files
+  - folder: a character string indicating the path of the working folder containing the input files.
   - fastq.read1: a character string indicating the filename of read 1 fastq (or fastq.gz).
-This library must have enrichment of the sequence of interest for perturbation deconvolution.
+This is the read 1 of the barcode library: this is the library created by enrichment of the sequence of interest with a specific iPS2seq primer and it is needed to deconvolute the perturbation.
   - fastq.read2: a character string indicating the filename of read 2 fastq (or fastq.gz).
-This library must have enrichment of the sequence of interest for perturbation deconvolution.
+This is the read 2 of the barcode library: this is the library created by enrichment of the sequence of interest with a specific iPS2seq primer and it is needed to deconvolute the perturbation.
   - expression.matrix: a character string indicating the filename of the gene expression matrix file (csv format).
-  - reference: a character string indicating the sequence to identify reads containing barcodes.
-Should be found at at the beginning of read2.
+  - reference: a character string indicating the reference sequence to identify reads containing the barcodes.
+This should be found at the beginning of read2.
 Use reverse complement!
-Default is the sequence used in the iPS2-seq construct.
+The default is the Tet repressor sequence used for the enrichment of the iPS2-seq construct (see the sequence in the example).
-  - UCI.length: integer indicating the length of Unique Clonal Identifier.
+  - UCI.length: integer indicating the length of the Unique Clonal Identifier.
 Should be found on read2 after the reference.
 Default is 6, as in the iPS2-seq construct.
-  - threads: integer number of threads to be used for parallelization
+  - threads: integer number of threads to be used for parallelization.
+The default is 2, but more threads are recommended to increase performance.
-  - percentage: integer threshold of percentage of UMIs supporting a UCI over total UMIs supporting UCIs in the same cell, to consider the UCI valid.
-Suggested default is 15.
+  - percentage: integer threshold of the percentage of UMIs supporting a UCI over the total UMIs supporting UCIs in the same cell to consider the UCI valid.
+The suggested default is 15.
   - mode: a character string.
 Two options: "bimodal" or "noise".
 To evaluate a threshold number of UMIs to consider a UCI valid there are 2 options: "bimodal" (default) which sets the threshold at the valley of the UMIxUCI distribution, or "noise", which sets the threshold at 1.35 * number of UCI supported by a single UMI.

 Example